Leading Gas Spring Manufacturers

 Body Materials

-If the application calls for it, manufacturers can coat the spring material with chrome plating or black nitride; such coatings will further protect the spring from the elements.
+If the application demands it, manufacturers can enhance the spring material by applying chrome plating or black nitride coatings.
+These protective layers will offer additional resistance against environmental elements.

 Gas Material